Sher Li Hon

 These greens are tasty, sweet and suitable anywhere you'd like a more tender green with a less assertive flavor than regular or even Asian mustard greens (Gai Choy).

-Buying & Storing: These greens are just starting to appear in the Los Angeles area, so they are probably little known outside the Southern California region, but seeds are available.
+These greens are just starting to appear in the Los Angeles area (2010), so they are probably little known outside the Southern California region, but seeds are available.
+The leaves yellow fairly soon, so they should be stored in the fridge, loosely warpped in plastic, and used within a couple of days.

-Prep & Cooking: As with other choys, wash thoroughly, particularly at the base of the stems.
-You need not separate the leaves from the stems except for stems larger than 1/2 inch. the largest stems even so, they need little lead time over the leaves.
+As with other choys, wash thoroughly, particularly at the base of the stems.
+You need not separate the leaves from the stems except for stems larger than 1/2 inch.
+Even stems up to an inch across need little lead time over the leaves.